 Basic stroke is what you would think; right foot push combined with a left pole push, then vice versa, alternating.
 Your goal should be a long pole push starting beside your foot and extending back 4-5 feet.

-With a dozen or so stroke combinations, you can exercise most muscle groups and your core.
-For example, progressing from the basic stroke, you can move to double pole, bending at the waist. which builds abs, pects, delts, triceps and biceps, and the long muscles of the abdomen and back.
+With a dozen or so stroke combinations, you can target most muscle groups and your core.
+For example, progressing from the basic stroke alternating foot pushes and pole strokes on opposite sides, you can move to double pole, bending at the waist. which builds abs, pects, delts, triceps and biceps, and the long muscles of the abdomen and back.

 Number one is don’t put your pole down in front of your skates-or do it once because then you’ll never do it again.
 As with all skating, knee elbow wrist protection and a helmet.
 Padded pants such as those used for hockey are good too.
+I wear two pair of hockey training pants for hip and lower back protection.
 Cars are the major problem so stick to bikepaths or empty roads.

-The sport also shares attributes of cross-country skate skiing, the difference–because of such a low-friction environment–your every efficiency is rewarded threefold compared to being on snow.
+Go for the smoothest roads or trails–because of such a low-friction environment–your every efficiency is rewarded threefold compared to being on snow.